 At level 3 the Rogue gets to choose a subclass from 3 options.
 Arcane Trickster, Thief, and Assassin.

-Warlock is a unique class that is more of a recent entry into the world of Dungeons and Dragons and this class fulfills the roll of a Melee Casting hybrid.
-Player who don’t want to fully commit to a caster wizard or sorcerer character might have a fun time playing the warlock.
+Warlock is a unique class that is more of a recent entry into the world of Dungeons and Dragons and this class fulfills the role of a Melee Casting hybrid.
+Players who don’t want to fully commit to a caster wizard or sorcerer character might have a fun time playing the warlock.

 Warlock’s primary attribute is Charisma which they will be using for their ability checks.
 Unlike sorcerers who gain their magic from their bloodline or have magic in them as an inherent part of them, and unlike Wizards who learn their magic from studying, Warlocks gain their magic from a pact.

 The warlock has 3 spell slots which may be a bit misleading when looked at from the perspective of a wizard or a sorcerer.
-The spell slot for the warlock reaches to a level 5 at max level and the spells that the player chose to be in those spells slot are also then cast at a level 5 regardless of their level.
+The spell slot for the warlock reaches to a level 5 at max level and the spells that the player chose to be in those spell slots are also then cast at a level 5 regardless of their level.

-The attributes for the warlock are shown in this table.
+The attributes of the warlock are shown in this table.

 Strength | Dexterity | Constitution | Intelligence | Wisdom | Charisma |